Affiliate Disclaimer: As an Amazon Associate, EXPLORIST.life earns from qualifying purchases..

 Portage Glacier – Coming Into View

 As you continue kayaking to Portage Glacier, the glacier steadily comes more and more into view.
 When you arrive at the large rocky beach across from the glacier, find a spot to pull in and enjoy the views.
-We paddled a little further down the beach, away from the people who had hiked to the viewpoint, before stopping and setting up a little area to have a cup of coffee from Kuju Coffee and enjoy the view.
+We paddled a little further down the beach, away from the people who had hiked to the viewpoint, before stopping and setting up a little area to have a cup of coffee and enjoy the view.

 Sitting on the beach watching the glacier, you’ll be amazed at the vibrant blue that emits from the glacier.
 The ice is so deep and dense that it absorbs all other colors of the spectrum except blue.